Angel-A15/Aguilar-Readme-Gen/README.md

 * Install of NPM inquirer(package 8.2.4)
   * Enable the use of third party modules to use for project

-* A codebase with implimication of Node.js and traditional JS:
+* A codebase incorperated with traditional JS, JQuery, and Node.Js that allowed us to:
- * Gave the ability to construct and run the application from the console
+  * Write interactive questions to base the README off of
+  * Functions that write, copy, and add data in its designated area in the README

 ## Installation
 To use the application, the user will have to copy the repository code down into their console.